Ta-Pc/AI-Snake-Game/README.md

-# AI Snake Game
+# AI-Powered Snake Game with Search Algorithm Visualizations

-This project implements an AI agent to play the classic Snake game using various search algorithms.
-It provides both AI-controlled gameplay and visualizations of search algorithms exploring the game space.
-This project was developed as a practical application of AI concepts, offering a hands-on understanding of search algorithms in a game environment.
+A Python-based implementation of the classic Snake game, featuring AI agents powered by various search algorithms and interactive visualizations of their exploration process.

 ## Implementation Details